MicrosoftDocs/quantum-docs-pr/articles/install-guide/standalone.md

 uid: microsoft.quantum.install.standalone
 ---

-# Develop with the Q# Command Line Application
+# Develop with the Q# command line application

 Q# programs can be executed on their own, without a driver in a host language like C#, F#, or Python.